nitin42/Animated-Timeline/README.md

 Animation model, on the other hand, describes how an animation could look like at any give time or it can be thought of as state of an animation at a particular point of time.

-Using both the models, we can synchronise the timing and visual changes.
+Using both the models, we can synchronize the timing and visual changes.

-## Features ☄️
+## Features

 * Controls for time-based execution of an animation